Understanding Non-Conformance: Definition and Impact

 - Supplier Issues: Non-conformance can also arise from problems with suppliers, such as receiving subpar materials or components.

-Consequences of Non-Conformance
+Consequences Of Non-Conformance

 The consequences of non-conformance can be significant and wide-ranging, impacting both the organization and its stakeholders.
 Some of the potential consequences include: